easydigitaldownloads/edd-coming-soon/readme.txt

          // the code you don't want to show when a download is set to coming soon
     <?php endif; ?>

-= I don't want to show the coming soon text after the content on the single download page, how can I remove it? =

-Add the following to your functions.php

-    remove_filter( 'the_content', 'edd_coming_soon_single_download' );

 == Screenshots ==

 1. Easy Digital Download's download configuration metabox with the new coming soon option